backupify/pgmatrix/README.md

 - A mirror wall using the Raspberry Pi camera

 # Results and Notes
 After assembling the large (6x4x32px) display, we noticed that it is very straining to look at from a distance of less than six feet.
+Additionally, arranging the panels in alternation directions causes a slight contrast between rows when viewed at an angle.

 As you can see, these are very simple examples, but pygame makes it very easy to combine these in interesting ways and do all sorts of cool effects.
 You can very easily play video, manipulate images, create moderately complex pixel animations, or anything else you can do with pygame, which is a lot!

-Final display in action:
+Final display in action (please excuse the scan lines!):

+A Big Mirror:
 ![Camera](https://github.com/backupify/pgmatrix/blob/master/results/camera.jpg?raw=true)

+Pretty good color reproduction:
 ![Color](https://github.com/backupify/pgmatrix/blob/master/results/color.jpg?raw=true)